Bayesian power spectrum estimation at the Epoch of Reionization: Application to simulations

-Of note is that, compared to simulation 1, the upper limit for the lowest spherical power spectrum bin is considerably worse, despite the fact that the thermal noise realisation is exactly the same between these sets of simulations.
-That is because for these two (and subsequent) simulations, we are including the quadratic in our model as a proxy to the low frequency fluctuations as a function of frequency.
-The quadratic is most strongly correlated with the lowest frequency, and so decreases our sensitivity to terms in that lowest k-bin.
-Including higher order polynomial terms in the fit will push this effect into the higher k-bins, as cubics, or beyond, will be more strongly correlated with the higher frequency modes in the model.
-We stress however that this is not a shortcoming of our analysis method.
+Of note is that, compared to Simulation 1, the upper limits for the lowest spherical power spectrum bin in Fig. \ref{figure:Sim2PS} are considerably worse, despite the fact that the thermal noise realisation is exactly the same between these sets of simulations.
+That is because for these two (and subsequent) simulations, we are including the quadratic in our model as a proxy for large spectral scale fluctuations in the data.
+The quadratic is most strongly correlated with the largest spatial scales in our EoR signal model, so it decreases our sensitivity to terms in the corresponding lowest k-bin.
+Including higher order polynomial terms in the fit will extend this effect into the higher k-bins, as cubics, or beyond, will be more strongly correlated with the higher frequency modes in the model.
+We stress, however, that this is not a shortcoming of our analysis method.
 Fully incorporating the covariance between the low-frequency terms, assumed to be dominated by foregrounds, and the higher-frequency modes of interest is critical in order to obtain unbiased estimates of the EoR power spectrum.